People can ask your agency for access to restricted records in QSA’s custody.

 Note: Metadata that contains personal or confidential information (e.g. author details) can be removed from the copy supplied to the requestor if necessary.
 Information should only be removed from a copy of a record, not the original source record.

-The CEO has the power to authorise access to your agency’s closed records.
+The CEO has the power to authorise access to your agency’s restricted records.
 These responsibilities can be delegated under certain conditions.

 - the relevant QSA item or series ID(s)